reviewpad/grokking-code-reviews/README.md

-# grokking-code-reviews
+# Grokking Code Reviews

-Grokking Code Reviews
+The definitive guide to code reviews for developers and engineering leaders.

-## Table of contents
+## Index

 - [Why this book?](./why-this-book.md)
 - [Who is this book for?](./who-is-this-book-for.md)